Dreaming381/Latios-Framework/Documentation~/Core/Extensions and Exposed.md

 ## Exposed by asmref

-The following APIs were created using asmref files and the code is compiled as part of the package code:
+The following APIs were created using asmref files and the code is compiled as part of the package code.
+Only APIs considered relatively safe for user use are listed here.

 ### Unity.Mathematics